jasonlong/json-contributions/README.md

 Given a Github username and a year, return a JSON object with their contribution chart data.
+The function simply requests the user's profile page and scrapes the contribution chart data.

 **Note: this is very alpha.
 No error checking at all.**